rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 One of my earliest reactions to a deep dive into Bitcoin, was the thought,

-> It also fixes modern art?!
+> Bitcoin fixes modern art?!

 Bitcoin
  -- *if it is true* --
- fixes modern art, and all of
+ fixes modern art
- the problems of fiat money.
+ and all of the problems of fiat money.

 ## The problem of fiat money

-Bitcoin was specifically designed to fix the problem of fiat money, the problem of politics and money, the incessant problem that has burdened human civilization throughout history.
+Bitcoin was specifically designed to fix the problem of fiat money, which is the problem of politics and money, the incessant problem that has burdened human civilization throughout history.

-You may have gotten into Bitcoin as an investment.
-And yet, Bitcoin is not designed to be an investment.
+You may have gotten into Bitcoin as an investment;
+ a high-risk volatile investment;
+ an investment in the best performing asset of all time.
+ And yet, Bitcoin is
+ not designed to be an investment.
-Bitcoin is designed to fix the problem of fiat money -- it is in this regard that we ask: *is Bitcoin true?*
+Bitcoin is designed to be money, sound money that can fix the problem of fiat money -- it is in this regard that we ask: *is Bitcoin true?*